koompios/pionux.org/docs/Installation.md

 ```Text
     $ pi -S teamviewer
 ```
+#### Transmission
+ you are searching for something that is entirely free, open source and comes with minimum configuration, then *Transmission torrent client* is one of them.
+It supports cross-platform like Windows, Linux, Mac OS, and Unix based systems.h

+There are several packages available to install Transmission with:
+- `$ pi -S transmission-cli` – daemon, with CLI, andWeb Interface.
+- `$ pi -S transmission-gtk` – GTK 3 graphical interface.
+- `$ pi -S transmission-qt` – Qt 5 graphical interface.
+- `$ pi -S tremc or tremc-git` – Curses interface for the daemon.
+- `$ pi -S transmission-remote-gtk` – GTK 3 graphical interface for the daemon.

 #### VMware

 >**Noted:** VMware Workstation text based installer depends on `ncurses5-compat-libs`.
 So you will have to install that from AUR as well as it is not available in the official package repository.